The following information was updated in December 2016

 Uber drivers must pay a $65 application fee and a $100 annual fee to operate in the ACT.

 New South Wales

+Western Australia became the third Australian state to legalise Uber, just one day after NSW.
 A new licence category was created for Rideshare services.

-In April 2017, the South Australian Government and Uber reached an agreement, making the rideshare provider fully accredited in Adelaide.
+In April 2017, the South Australian government and Uber reached an agreement, making the rideshare provider fully accredited in Adelaide.